-The “Word for the Year” is essentially a word or theme for the year that describes the spiritual growth step the Lord wants us to take during the year.
+Every year, the pastors at my church challenge us to choose a word for the year — that is, a word or theme that describes the spiritual growth step the Lord wants us to take during the year.

-It is helpful to remember, with any goal, this important insight from Scripture: “The mind of man plans his way, But the Lord directs his steps.”
-(Proverbs 16:9)
+It is helpful to remember, with any goal, this important insight from Scripture: “The mind of man plans his way, But the Lord directs his steps” (Proverbs 16:9, New American Standard Bible).

 Philippians 1:6 (NASB) is a reminder that God is not finished with us yet: “For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.”

-Rich began his journalism career as a newspaper correspondent for his local paper in Ohio.
+began his journalism career as a newspaper correspondent for his local paper in Ohio.
 He covered city council meetings, wrote features and took photos.
 Rich served with Worldwide Challenge magazine from 2008-2016.
 Now, he writes field reports for another Cru ministry.
 Contact Rich at Rich.Atkinson@isponline.org.

 Taking time to meditate on the many names of Jesus can enrich your worship.

 Jesus, our Alpha and Omega, existed before Creation and will return to rule forever.
-He is the consistency our hearts long for.
+He is the consistency for which our hearts long.

 ©1994-2021 Cru.
 All Rights Reserved.